cs124/pa7-chatbot/README.md

 - Leave entries that are 0 as 0
 - Be called at the **beginning of init**
     - You will be working with a binarized ratings matrix for the rest of the assignment!
+- `threshold` is a parameter passed to `binarize`, set to 2.5 by default

 These functions will be tested by the autograder, so make sure you implement them correctly!
 The starter code includes a sanity check script that runs some basic tests on these functions to help you debug them.
-Once you've debugged locally, we **highly reccomend** you submit to Gradescope to test these with the autograder.
+Once you've debugged locally, we **highly recommend** you submit to Gradescope to test these with the autograder.

 We advise that you explore these and other function stubs provided in the starter code and call them in process as appropriate.